nanofelis/NanofelisJsonRpcBundle/README.md

 # config/routes.yaml
 rpc:
     path: /
-    controller: Nanofelis\Bundle\JsonRpcBundle\Action
+    controller: Nanofelis\Bundle\JsonRpcBundle\Action\Rpc
     methods: GET|POST
 ```

 Usage
 =====

-Simply Tag the services you want to expose and send a json-rpc payload to the rpc endpoint.
+Simply Tag the services you want to expose and send a json-rpc payload to the RPC endpoint.

 The method key must follow the convention  `{className with first letter lower cased}.{method}`